TLS/SSL overview (Schannel SSP)

 Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows 10

-This topic for the IT professional introduces the TLS/SSL implementation in Windows using the Schannel Security Service Provider (SSP) by describing practical applications, changes in Microsoft's implementation, and software requirements, plus additional resources for Windows Server 2012 and Windows 8.
+This topic for the IT professional introduces the TLS and SSL implementations in Windows using the Schannel Security Service Provider (SSP) by describing practical applications, changes in Microsoft's implementation, and software requirements, plus additional resources for Windows Server 2012 and Windows 8.

 Schannel is a Security Support Provider (SSP) that implements the Secure Sockets Layer (SSL) and Transport Layer Security (TLS) Internet standard authentication protocols.

 The Security Support Provider Interface (SSPI) is an API used by Windows systems to perform security-related functions including authentication.
-The SSPI functions as a common interface to several Security Support Providers (SSPs), including the Schannel SSP.
+The SSPI functions as a common interface to several SSPs, including the Schannel SSP.

-There are no configuration steps necessary to implement TLS, SSL or Schannel using Server Manager or the Add Features feature.
+There are no configuration steps necessary to implement TLS, SSL or Schannel.